 It’s no secret that the world is moving everything online.
-We text instead of call and email instead of write.
+We text instead of calling and email instead of writing.
 But, the power of a handwritten thank you note goes on unmatched.
 But many people struggle with what to write in a thank you card.

-Writing someone a handwritten thank you note not only shows your appreciation and gratitude, but also that you took the time out of your day to show it to them.
-So whether you’re thanking someone for a gift or an attendance, it’s important to know what to write in a thank you card.
+Writing someone a handwritten thank you note shows your appreciation and gratitude and that you took the time out of your day to show it to them.
+So whether you’re thanking someone for a gift or an attendance, it’s essential to know what to write in a thank you card.

-The Ultimate Guide on What to Write in a Thank You Card
+The Ultimate Guide to What to Write in a Thank You Card

-Unfortunately, some of us can express our appreciation more easily than others.
+Unfortunately, some of us can express our appreciation more quickly than others.
 If you are part of the population that struggles to express this, we are here to help.

-Keep reading to learn exactly what to write in a thank you card.
+Keep reading to learn precisely what to write in a thank you card.

 Keep It Simple